raccoons-team/ctf/2015-12-27-32c3/traces_embedded_200/README.md

         fout.write(",".join(spl[4:]))
     last=ch1
 ```
-This gave us a file `data2.csv` looking like this:
+This gave us a file `data2.csv` looking like this (with more lines of course):
 ```
 1,1,0,1,1,0,1,1,1,1,1,1
 1,1,0,1,1,0,0,0,0,1,0,1